tysonjens/Notes/galv_notes.md

 * if a feature is noisy has more importance - may need to weight

 #### K-metoids Clustering
-*Like K-means, but constrained to choose a specific observations for a centroid*
+*Like K-means, but constrained to choose a specific observation for a centroid at each step*

 *DBScan*
 Hyperparameter: